 adapted from a recipe shared by my friend Meg at Eat Beautiful

 - 6 tablespoons poppy seeds (optional, not featured)

 - 1/2 cup plus 2 tablespoons unrefined, virgin coconut oil (softened)

-- 1-1/2 cups powdered Rapadura* (evaporated cane juice)
+- 1-1/2 cups powdered Rapadura* (or evaporated cane juice)

 - 2 tablespoons flax seed meal

 - 2-3/4 cups sprouted spelt flour (or make it yourself with these instructions)

 - grated zest of 4 lemons (choose organic)